The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Key tools for the proof of Theorem

 \subsection{The Goppa designed distance for codes on plane curves}

-Back to the case of plane curves (see the context in \ref{curvecont}).
+Back to the case of plane curves (see the context in Section \ref{curvecont}).
 We proved that the minimum distance of the code $C_L (D,G_m)^{\bot}$ is greater than or equal to the Goppa designed distance which equals $a(m+3-a)$ (see (\ref{deltaG}) page \pageref{deltaG}).
-Therefore, the Goppa designed distance for codes on plane curves is closely related to the notion of $m$--linked points on the plane.
-In particular, we have the following result.
+Therefore, the Goppa designed distance for codes on plane curves is closely related to the notion of minimally $m$--linked points in the plane.
+In particular, Theorem \ref{intersec} has the following corollary.

-\begin{thm} In the context of \ref{curvecont}, assume that the degree $a$ of the plane curve $X$ is greater than or equal to $3$.
-If $s=a(m+3-a)$ of the $P_i$'s lie on a curve $Y$ of degree $m+3-a$ which does not contain $X$, then these $s$ points are minimally $m$--linked and the Goppa designed distance is reached for the code $C_{\Omega}(D,G_m)$. \end{thm}
+\begin{cor} In the context of Section \ref{curvecont}, assume that the degree $a$ of the plane curve $X$ is greater than or equal to $3$.
+If $s=a(m+3-a)$ of the $P_i$'s lie on a curve $Y$ of degree $m+3-a$ which does not contain $X$, then the Goppa designed distance is reached for the code $C_{\Omega}(D,G_m)$. \end{cor}

-\begin{proof} After a suitable reordering of the indexes, assume that the points $P_1, \ldots , P_s$ lie at the intersection of $X$ and $Y$.
-Obviously, by B\'ezout's Theorem the points $P_{s+1}, \ldots , P_n$ avoid $Y$.
-From Proposition \ref{intersec} the points $P_1, \ldots , P_s$ are $m$--linked.
-Suppose that they are not minimally, then some proper subset of $\{P_1, \ldots , P_s\}$ is minimally $m$--linked and is, from Lemma \ref{codeword}, the support of some codeword of $C_L(D,G_m)^{\bot}=C_{\Omega}(D,G_m)^{\bot}$.
-This assertion contradicts the fact that the minimum distance of $C_L(D,G_m)^{\bot}$ is at least equal to the Goppa designed distance, which equals $s$ in this situation (see (\ref{deltaG}) page \pageref{deltaG}). \end{proof}

-\begin{cor} Let $a$ be greater than or equal to $3$.
-If $a(m+3-a)$ distinct points lie at the intersection of two curves plane curves $X$ and $Y$ of respective degrees $a$ and $m+3-a$ and if one of these curves is smooth, then the points are minimally $m$--linked. \end{cor}